apache/infrastructure-loggy/README.md

 # infrastructure-loggy
 Loggy Jr. for ASF Infra

-To enable, add the following yaml:
+To enable via `pipservice`, add the following yaml to the applicable node/role yaml file:

 ~~~yaml